neeta17/BigDataChallenge/README.md

 ## IEEE Big Data Challenge: Soft Sensing at Scale - Seagate

+This is a challenge co-hosted by Seagate and IEEE International Conference on Big Data: http://bigdataieee.org/BigData2021/BigDataCupChallenges.html

 ### Soft sensing problem:

 * Wafer manufacturing is highly complex and takes a long time